RedHatInsights/insights-inventory-frontend/doc/props_detail.md

 *element*

-React element to be rendered as wrapper for rendering delete button.
+React element to be rendered as wrapper for rendering remove button.

 ## ActionsWrapper